-To the sound, as equal partner, I will add vision; digital film and other subtexts which will, as traditional portraiture has for centuries, re-present the tangible bodily presence and absence of the individual.
+To the sound I will add vision; digital film and other subtexts which will, as traditional portraiture has for centuries, re-present the tangible bodily presence and absence of the individual.

 My portraits will be fragments; fragments of the energy of presence, and the energy of absence; Fragments of Presence and Absence.